NiuTrans/MTVenues/README.md

 # MT Conference & Journal

 This is a list of conferences and journals which are explicly or implictly related to **MACHINE TRANSLATION**.
-Most of them are English venues are and we include some Chinese venues as well.
+Most of them are English venues, and we include a number of Chinese venues as well.
 The list is broken down into three categories: 1) natural langauge proceessing venues, artificial Intelligence & machine learning venues, and other venues.

 ## Natural Language Processing
 <table style="font-size:18px;">